Pierca7/lights-out/README.md

 **The yellow tiles represent the lights on, the grey tiles the lights off while the green tile is the clue given by the app.**
 ![Lights out!](media/lights-out.png)

+## Credits
+The logic for the game solver was adapted from http://perfectweb.org/ddo/solver/vale_puzzle.html